 Every Ambler novel from the prewar period stands, in some way, as a rebuke to or a comment on the massacres, the popular betrayals, the war-mongering of the time, and so Hodgkin's xenophobic rant quickly transforms into righteous indignation:

-"They [the tourists] don't see them when their blood's up.
+[The tourists] don't see them when their blood's up.
 I've seen them all right.
 I was in sunny Italy when the Fascisti went for the freemasons in twenty-five.
 Florence it was.
 Night after night of it with shooting and beating and screams, till you felt like vomiting.
 I was in Vienna in thirty-four when they turned the guns on the municipal flats with the women and children inside them.
 A lot of the men they strung up afterwards had to be lifted on to the gallows because of their wounds.
 I saw the Paris riots with the garde mobile shooting down the crowd like flies and everyone howling 'mort aux vaches' like lunatics.
 I saw the Nazis in Frankfurt kick a man to death in his front garden.
-After the first he never made a sound."
+After the first he never made a sound.

 This is stomach-churning stuff; Ambler makes his moral sympathies blisteringly clear.
 His outrage ambushes the reader, particularly in a book that works so well as entertainment.
 Once Kenton's got his information straight, Background to Danger launches into a series of high-adrenaline action scenes, including a deathtrap the colonel sets for our boys in a factory (fitting, given the perniciousness of capitalists throughout the novel); the infiltration by Zaleshoff and Kenton of the offices of a Prague newspaper in search of the incriminating photographs (in which Kenton the journalist is forced to play spy among his own kind); and a high-speed car chase and shootout in which Tamara and even Kenton get to display their respective skills with cars and guns.